 In the words of Edmund Burk: “The only thing necessary for the triumph of evil is for good men to do nothing.”
 So I am now asking all those at Holborn Assets Dubai to contact Bob Parker and demand they compensate their victim for the loss of victims’ life savings due to their greed and negligence.

 While I accept that there are some good, ethical advisers at Holborn Assets Dubai, there is also an awful lot of dross who should be nowhere near financial services.
 As long as the “good guys” stay at Holborn Assets Dubai, they are facilitating the bad guys and allowing Bob Parker to line his pockets from ruining innocent victims.

 So now I am asking all the people at Holborn Assets Dubai to do the decent thing.
 Please.
-Call me by all means and I will remove your name – as soon as you send me a copy of an email to Bob Parker, Claudia Shaw and Adrian Luscombe-Whyte demanding that victims should be compensated for their losses on Premier New Earth Recycling (and any other negligent, fraudulent investments).
+Call me by all means and I will remove your name – as soon as you send me a copy of an email to Bob Parker and Adrian Luscombe-Whyte demanding that victims should be compensated for their losses on Premier New Earth Recycling (and any other negligent, fraudulent investments).

 The evil men (and women) at Holborn Assets Dubai – including Adrian Luscombe-Whyte who was also flogging Premier New Earth Recycling to his victims – should be removed from financial services.
 The good men and women should go and work for/with an ethical firm.

 As always, Pension Life would like to remind you that if you are planning to transfer any pension funds, make sure that you are transferring into a legitimate scheme.
 To find out how to avoid being scammed, please see our blog: